apache/openwhisk-devtools/docker-compose/README.md

 - `DOCKER_IMAGE_PREFIX` - specify a custom image prefix.
 I.e. ```DOCKER_IMAGE_PREFIX=my-prefix make quick-start```

 These 2 variable allow you to execute a JS action using the container `registry.example.com/my-prefix/nodejs6action`.

+## Local Docker containers for controllers and invokers

+By default this setup uses published images for controller and invokers from `openwhisk` namespace i.e.
+`openwhisk/controller` and `openwhisk/invoker`.
+To make use of locally build images you can use `DOCKER_OW_IMAGE_PREFIX` variable i.e. `DOCKER_OW_IMAGE_PREFIX=whisk make quick-start`